Philipp-Bischoff/Twitter-Network-Analysis/README.md

+# I. Introduction

+I started this project as a way to get experience integrating and experience creating a front-end framework, an API, and a back-end framework to allow data to be sent back and forth.

+I chose to create a dashboard that allows the user to visually investigate networks of twitter-user interactions concerning a specific hashtag.

+(ADD Example picture).

 The front-end was created in **React+ Typescript**  the API was created in **Flask** and the back-end houses a **Python** Script that connects to the Twitter API Endpoints through the Tweepy Module.